alokkik/blog/index.md

 ### Why prediction?

 <p> Humans have always been curious about the future.
 Knowing what would happen in near future beforehand is no less than a superpower.
 Presently, researchers and scientists are using historical data to observe patterns to forecast/predict upcoming events so our lives can be easier.
-In Statistics, the words prediction, forecasting, and estimation are identical and can be used interchangeably.
+In statistics, the words prediction, forecasting, and estimation are identical and can be used interchangeably.
 "Prediction" more naively can be described as a well-informed guess or opinion.
 Therefore, in this article, we will use the magical power of historical data to predict the winners of the tournament before they actually win.</p>

 ### Where to begin?